drigoor/.autohotkey/README.md

 This allows to quickly open the required program with the keyboard, e.g. open applications with custom layouts, open specific folders, apply transparency to a window, or even hide the task bar, and hide a titlebar of a window - for that _minimalist look_

-If a given program isn't running, open it as expected.
-If it is running and not the active window, activated it.
-If it running and is the active window, minimize it (and the previous window become active).

 Notes:
 - C means Control key
 - W - Windows key
 - M - Alt key
 - S - Shift key
 - _example:_ C-c means pressing 'Control' key with 'c' key
+- If a given program isn't running, open it as expected.
+If it is running and not the active window, activated it, or if it is minimized, activate it.
+If it is running and is the active window, minimize it (and the previous window become active).

 ## Shortcuts...